 How often do you call a customer to ask if he is interested?
 Once or twice?
 And then a break or do you stop calling altogether?
 Traditional marketing conditioned us to think and work on a campaign-focused approach in which we cannot, dare not and are not allowed to continually ask our customer questions.
 That’s why we always have a fragmented and one-off image of our customers.
 Big data algorithms see analysis and calculations as constantly evolving and continually repeating.
 What is to be discovered when you can do continuous research of your customers?
 You can ask yourself that question without any mathematical, technical or scientific background.
 It is just logic and common sense.

 5. Start pioneering

 There is no insurance company, bank or telecom provider who is not unfolding a data driven strategy.
 They are not sticking to fixed patterns, established lines or methods.
 They are pioneering and experimenting to determine, through data, changes in customer focus, efficiency or market change.
 Our advice is: Think, Do, Think, Do.
 Ensure your strategy is focused on customers and constantly ask yourself: what is your goal?

 We believe data changes the nature of leadership and management.
 The data revolution changes the way decisions are made, moving us from gambling to predicting.

-We realise many people are allergic to the word data.
+We realize many people are allergic to the word data.
 We, data specialists, over feed our customers with abstract and detailed possibilities, where we should be talking about customers, products and services.
-But data analysis and the discussion about it should be part of every department of any organisation, not because big data is the new trendy word, but because data creates shifts in market structures and by applying them this will create new markets.
+But data analysis and the discussion about it should be part of every department of any organization, not because big data is the new trendy word, but because data creates shifts in market structures and by applying them this will create new markets.